Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/swift-client.md

 ---
 title: NXMClient
-description: In this step you will authenticate to the Nexmo servers.
+description: In this step you will authenticate to the Vonage servers.
 ---

 # NXMClient

-Before you can place a call, the Client SDK needs to authenticate to the Nexmo servers.
+Before you can place a call, the Client SDK needs to authenticate to the Vonage servers.

 The following additions are required to `ViewController.swift`: